-While FΙ Salvador.
-Guatemala. and Nicaragua emeraed from vears repressive dictatorial rule and protracted civil war by the 1990s. they and the other CENTAM states continue to face challenges the democratic process.
+FΙ While Salvador Guatemala. and Nicaragua emeraed from vears repressive dictatorial rule and protracted civil war by the 1990s. they and the other CENTAM states continue to face challenges to democratic process.
 Corruption is widespread, contributing to instability and stifling political and economic progress.
 In some states, corruption engenders public distrust of democratic institutions and public officials and results in frequent and occasionally violent public protests.